kailash-manasarovar/statement/docs/timeline/2024/october.md

 - She does say, *it sounds like a chaos doesn't it*, to my friend, and advises I write a timeline.
 - Thank you Paloma! 🙏🏼 It was a great idea.
 - She tells me she can help me, maybe get Interpol involved.
-- She says her sister lives in La Sella, just up the road from Denia, and she will talk to her to find out what's going on in Denia.
+- She says her sister lives in La Sella, just up the road from Denia, and she will talk to her to find out what's going on there.
-- She says once we have the information, then we can help [Irene](august.md#irene-the-plate-lady) and the other targeted women.
+- She says once we have the information, we can help [Irene](august.md#irene-the-plate-lady) and the other targeted women.
 - I hug her and thank her, but I don't expect to see or hear from her again.
+- As I leave, I hand her the names of [the two little girls that Domingo teaches](../2023/september.md#my-friend-the-german-translator) and I tell her I'm very concerned about them, and their single and wealthy mother who was persuaded to buy a Steinway:
 - Over the next few weeks, accounts fly by with names like *dubious government official*, and similar.
 - They know.